Tween Dances are you ready?

 First Boy Girl Dance

 This past week it was the real deal.
-Her first boy-girl dance.
+Her first middle school dance.
 She was excited.
 He was ummm not.

 Now it’s still not the time for fancy dresses and boys coming to the door.
 It’s only 5th grade.